PubMed NCCIH Searching

-CAM practices are often grouped into broad categories.
-Some CAM practices may fit into more than one category.
-Listed are a few examples within each category
+Integrative and complementary practices are often grouped into broad categories.
+Some practices may fit into more than one category.
+You can read about this at the NCCIH website.

-Welcome to the Complementary and Alternative Medicine Guide
+Welcome to the Integrative and Complementary Medicine Guide

-Integrative mmedicine is the discipline concerned with using the combination of conventional (allopathic) medicine and Alternative Medicine to address the biological, psychological, social, and spiritual aspects of health and illness.
+Integrative medicine is the discipline concerned with using the combination of conventional (allopathic) medicine and Alternative Medicine to address the biological, psychological, social, and spiritual aspects of health and illness.

 This guide is not meant to be exhaustive.
 It does provides high quality information available at your ACPHS Library and Information Commons, the library website, and freely available on the internet.